 No regular hours off-season (mid-April through mid-November)

-Flamingo is the gateway to the Florida Bay.
+Flamingo is the gateway to Florida Bay.
 The Flamingo Visitor Center offers educational displays, brochures, and backcountry permits.
 Campground facilities, a public boat ramp, a marina store, and other hiking and canoeing trails are located near the visitor centre.
 However, it got it by two hurricanes in 2005 and again by Irma in 2017.
-The reason that some services are not any longer available.
+The reason is that some services are not any longer available.

 - Royal Palm Visitor Information Station (Google Maps)

 The Royal Palm area was the first protected part and is the heart of the Everglades.
 The popular Anhinga Trail boardwalk and the Gumbo Limbo Trail start here.

 Entrance Fee for Everglades National Park